gp86041/myprojects/project1.md

 **test** is the first stage "data holder" of the function, for holding the data after applying the movesum function. **test** data has two columns, the first column is the time of the precipitation from the original precip record.
 The second column is the data output from the original precip.

 - III.
-Match the cumulative summed data with the peak flow data and getting rid of NA values.
+Match the cumulatively summed data with the peak flow data and getting rid of NA values.

 ```{.r}
 test2<-data.frame(genesseall,test[match(genesseall[,1],climate[,1]),2])